EPFL-ENAC/epfl-enac-deploy-action/README.md

 ## Create two secrets in your repository

 - under your repository settings in /settings/secrets/actions
+- Add DEPLOYMENT_TEST_SECRET and DEPLOYMENT_TEST_ID given by the linux enacit-linux-sysadmins@epfl.ch
-- Add DEPLOYMENT_SECRET and DEPLOYMENT_ID given by the linux enacit-linux-sysadmins@epfl.ch
+- Add DEPLOYMENT_PROD_SECRET and DEPLOYMENT_PROD_ID given by the linux enacit-linux-sysadmins@epfl.ch

 ## Add Continuous Deployment to PROD hosting